ezmicken/go-space-serv/README.md

 Once SIM is satisfied it will synchronize this client with the simulation and allow input.

 The reliable ordered UDP protocol follows principles from these articles: [https://www.gafferongames.com/](https://www.gafferongames.com/)

+## Shutdown
+Shut down both servers by terminating the WORLD process.